Vincent Figgins: Career

+Employees

-Perhaps the most bizarre aspect of Figgins' career was its beginning, in which one of his tasks was to finish a Greek type begun by Jackson for Oxford University Press.
+Perhaps the strangest aspect of Figgins' career was its beginning, in which one of his tasks was to finish a Greek type begun by Jackson for Oxford University Press.
 Typefaces at this time were made by cutting the letterforms to be printed as steel punches.
 This was done by a punchcutter, a skilled engraver.
 Vincent Figgins II in 1855 wrote that his father's career began in this way:

 The mystery thrown over the operations of a Type-foundry, within my own recollection (thirty-four years), and the still greater secrecy which had existed in my father's experience, testifies that the art had been perpetuated by a kind of Druidic or Masonic induction from the first.
 An anecdote of my father's early struggles may illustrate this.
 At the death of Mr. Joseph Jackson, whom my father had served ten years as apprentice and foreman, there was in progress for the University Press of Oxford a new fount of Double Pica [22-point size] Greek, which had progressed under my father's entire management.
 The then delegates of that Press – the Rev. Dr. Randolph and the Rev. W. Jackson – suggested that Mr Figgins should finish the fount himself.
 This, with other offers of support from those who had previously known him, was the germ of his prosperity (which was always gratefully acknowledged).
 But when he had undertaken this work, the difficulty presented itself that he did not know where to find the punch-cutter.
 No one knew his address; but he was supposed to be a tall man, who came in a mysterious way occasionally, whose name no one knew, but he went by the sobriquet of 'The Black Man'.
 This old gentleman, a very clever mechanic, lived to be a pensioner on my father's bounty—gratitude is perhaps the better word.
 I knew him and could never understand the origin of his sobriquet, unless Black was meant for dark, mysterious, from the manner of his coming and going from Mr. Jackson's foundry.